UPennCBE544/2023.github.io/ProjectDescription.md

 \Delta E_\mathrm{ads} = E_\mathrm{slab+CO_{2}}  - E_\mathrm{slab} - E_\mathrm{CO_{2}}
 $$

 The calculated adsorption energy is a result of both CO<sub>2</sub> interaction with a surface AND surface relaxation.
 But we are only interested in the contribution from CO<sub>2</sub> interaction with the surface.
-To eliminate the interference of surface relaxation, we need to use the energy for the relaxed surface (but without the adsorbed CO<sub>2</sub>) for $E_\mathrm{slab}$ (in HW5 you were not asked to do so because the surface was barely relaxed, thus the relaxation effect was negligible).
+To eliminate the interference of surface relaxation, we need to use the energy for the relaxed surface (but without the adsorbed CO<sub>2</sub>) for $$E_\mathrm{slab}$$ (in HW5 you were not asked to do so because the surface was barely relaxed, thus the relaxation effect was negligible).
 To proceed, you first translate `pw.out` into `rlx.traj` as previously discussed.
 Then you want to remove the CO<sub>3</sub>* or HCO<sub>3</sub>* from the relaxed structure and perform an SCF calculation.
 An SCF calculation computes the total energy of the given structure without performing geometric optimization.
 Make a directory and store the `rlx.traj` under the new directory.
 Go to the directory and type `scf` that calls the alias to automatically perform the atom deletion and job submission.
 Note this script only works for CO<sub>3</sub>*, and you need to make modification for removing HCO<sub>3</sub>*.  **You need to do this step for each completed relax calculations!**

 Note: Please use -1570.466 eV for the energy of HCO<sub>3</sub>* and -1554.607 eV for the energy of CO<sub>3</sub>*.